ArmaLite: History

-ArmaLite began as a small arms engineering concern founded by George Sullivan, the patent counsel for Lockheed Corporation, and funded by Fairchild Engine and Airplane Corporation.
-After leasing a small machine shop at 6567 Santa Monica Boulevard in Hollywood, California, Sullivan hired several employees and began work on a prototype for a lightweight survival rifle for use by downed aircrew.
-On October 1, 1954, the company was incorporated as the ArmaLite Corporation, becoming a subdivision of Fairchild.
-With its limited capital and tiny machine shop, ArmaLite was never intended to be an arms manufacturer but was instead focused on producing small arms concepts and designs to be sold or licensed to other manufacturers.
+ArmaLite began as a small arms engineering concern founded by George Sullivan, the patent counsel for Lockheed Corporation and funded by Fairchild Engine and Airplane Corporation.
+After leasing a small machine shop at 6567 Santa Monica Boulevard in Hollywood, Sullivan hired several employees and began work on a prototype for a lightweight survival rifle for use by downed aircrew.
+On October 1, 1954, the company was incorporated as the ArmaLite Corporation, becoming a subsidiary of Fairchild.
+With its limited capital and tiny machine shop, ArmaLite was never intended to be an arms manufacturer but instead was focused on producing small arms concepts and designs to be sold or licensed to other manufacturers.
 While testing the prototype of ArmaLite's survival rifle design at a local shooting range, Sullivan met Eugene Stoner, a talented small arms inventor, whom Sullivan immediately hired to be ArmaLite's chief design engineer.
-Stoner was a Marine in World War II and an expert with small arms.
+Stoner was a US Marine in World War II and an expert with small arms.
 Since the early 1950s, he had worked various jobs while building gun prototypes in his spare time.
 At the time, ArmaLite Inc. was a small organization.
 As late as 1956, it had only nine employees, including Stoner.

 With Stoner as the chief design engineer, ArmaLite quickly released several innovative rifle ideas.
 The first ArmaLite concept to be adopted for production was the AR-5, a survival rifle chambered for the .22 Hornet cartridge.
 The AR-5 was adopted by the U.S. Air Force as the MA-1 Survival Rifle.

-A civilian survival weapon, the AR-7, was later introduced, chambered in .22 Long Rifle.
-The semi-automatic AR-7, like the AR-5, could be disassembled, and the components stored in the buttstock.
-Primarily made of alloys, the AR-7 would float, whether assembled or stored, due to the design of the buttstock, filled with plastic foam.
-Several companies have produced the AR-7 and derivative models since their introduction in the late 1950s, including Henry Repeating Arms, of Bayonne, New Jersey.
+A civilian survival weapon, the AR-7, was later introduced and chambered in .22 long rifle.
+The semi-automatic AR-7, like the AR-5, could be disassembled and the components stored in the buttstock.
+Primarily made of alloys, the AR-7 floats, whether assembled or stored, due to the design of the buttstock which is filled with plastic foam.
+Several companies have produced the AR-7 and derivative models since their introduction in the late 1950s, including Henry Repeating Arms, of Bayonne, New Jersey on the Bergen Neck peninsula east of Elizabeth.

-ArmaLite spent most of its time and engineering effort in 1955 and 1956 developing the prototypes for what would become the ArmaLite AR-10.
+ArmaLite engineers spent most of their time and engineering efforts in 1955 and 1956 developing the prototypes for what became the AR-10.
 Based on Stoner's fourth prototype, Springfield Armory tested two hand-built production AR-10s in late 1956 and again in 1957 as a possible replacement to the venerable yet outdated M1 Garand.
-The untested AR-10 faced competition from the two other significant rifle designs, the Springfield Armory T-44, an updated M1 Garand design that became the M14, and the T-48, a version of the famous Belgian FN FAL rifle.
+The untested AR-10 faced competition from the two other significant rifle designs, the Springfield Armory T-44, an updated M1 Garand design which became the M14, and the T-48, a version of the famous Belgian FN FAL rifle.
 The T-44 and the T-48 were several years more advanced than the AR-10 in development and trial testing; the T-44 had the additional advantage of being an in-house Springfield Armory design.
-The Army eventually selected the T-44 over both the AR-10 and the T-48.
+The US Army eventually selected the T-44 over both the AR-10 and the T-48.